vn32/ToDoNotesApp/README.md

-# MyAndroidProject - This is a simple Android Studio Project.
+# MyAndroidProject - This is a note-making Android Studio App.